A Dallas Cowboys football blog

 Antwaun Woods getting cut made this a little easier.
 But now the DT group feels fairly certain, provided 6th-round pick Quinton Bohanna doesn’t shove his way into the mix.
 I could see him supplanting Carlos Watkins if Dallas feels like they need a true nose tackle and he’s ready to contribute, but we need some evidence from July/August before I can take that leap.

-I debated dumping on of the six defensive ends to make room for Bohanna or a seventh , but there's still a lot of uncertainty with this bunch.
-Dorance Armstrong may have already worn out his welcome but he's also one of the best candidates to play some EDGE in some of the proposed 3-4 packages.
+I debated dumping on of the six defensive ends to make room for Bohanna or a seventh linebacker, but there’s still a lot of uncertainty with this bunch.
+Dorance Armstrong may have already worn out his welcome but he’s also one of the best candidates to play some EDGE in some of the proposed 3-4 packages.

 Because Armstrong has some 3-4 OLB potential I felt like I could go with just six at linebacker.
 Francis Bernard gets the nods over Luke Gifford for the last spot as less experienced player (though surprisingly, he’s actually a few months older).

-Probably the boldest move on this projection is cutting veteran Jayron Kearse at .
+Probably the boldest move on this projection is cutting veteran Jayron Kearse at safety.
 While he was just signed in free agency, Kearse felt more like a backup and special teams guy and only got a minimal contract with almost no guaranteed money.
 I think Dallas ends up parting with the 27-year-old to work with younger options.

 Special Teams (3)